The Many Ways to Harness the Power of Garlic as a Natural AntibioticUpdated: May 28, 2017Natural Remedies

 Garlic for Colds, Sore Throats or Sinus Headaches

-For colds, sore throat, or sinus headaches, hold a clove of garlic with the peel removed in the mouth for at least 15 minutes.
+For colds, sore throat, or sinus headaches, hold a clove of raw garlic with the peel removed in the mouth for at least 15 minutes.
+If this is too hot, use a clove of fermented garlic instead.
 You can suck on it a bit during that time if you like.
 Then, chew the clove up and swallow.

 Do you use garlic as medicine in your home?
 If so, what is your favorite way to harness its power?